rob-murray/ipac/Usage_Instructions.md

 ##### InterfaceIp

+A **InterfaceIp** is an IP Address 3. created by
+4. updated by
+5. date created
-A **InterfaceIp** is an IP Address and is assigned to an Interface whilst being on a subnet.
+6. date updatedand is assigned to an Interface whilst being on a subnet.

 ###### Attributes